Skip to main content

 Meet the Families

-Soon, you will meet the families behind the fields — farmers whose land has been in their bloodline for generations.
+These are the families behind the fields — farmers whose land has been in the family for generations.
 Families who planted through drought and celebrated record harvests.
-Who watched their children leave and welcomed them home again.
-Who chose to stay.
+Who know true wealth grows out of the ground — and that everything they are today, they owe to those who came before.

 A collage of farmers and icons depicting farming and the United States of America as well as text reading "Your Story is America's History"